JiyunShi/Channelbooking/README.md

 # Online Channel Booking system
-This is a pratice project for PHP / mySQL study. user could login, search channels, book and review channels, and proceed to payment through this web page.
+This is a pratice project for PHP / mySQL study.

-The website is write in PHP, using database mySQL, and deployed on MAMP.
+Enable user to sign up/login, search channels; add, book or review new channels and proceed to payment.

-## Instructions
+## Get Started

-1. install MAMP
+1. install MAMP on Mac or WAMP on Windows

-2. copy channelwatchdb folder to the database folder MAMP/db/mysql
+2. Clone the repository, copy folder "public" to MAMP/WAMP host folder, copy folder channelwatch db to MAMP/WAMP sql database folder

-3. copy public folder to MAMP/htdocs

-4. start MAMP server and open localhost:8888/public/channelLogin.php
+3. Start MAMP/WAMP server and open the file channelLogin.php

-## Contact
+## Author

-You can reach me through [my email address](mailto:brightnk@outlook.com).
+* **Joey Shi** - *Initial work* - [Jiyun](https://github.com/JiyunShi)